Originate/exosphere/README.md

   before starting the application services.
   Or restarting individual Docker images as their content gets modified by the developer
+- [lint](exo-lint/features) will be executed in the directory of your application to lint it to confirm all messages being sent are received somewhere and handled.
 - [test](exo-test/features) all the services of the application, as well as the application as a whole.
   This includes functional, performance<sup>&#42;</sup>,